Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Applications

 For (2): suppose $b\notin B(G^*)_{\bx{un}}$.
-By \cite[Lemma 2.12]{Ham24}, $G_b$ is not quasi-split.
+By \cite[Lemma~2.12]{Ham24}, $G_b$ is not quasisplit.
 Consequently, $T^*$ is not relevant for $G_b$ in the sense of \cite[Definition 0.4.14]{KMSW}, and hence $\Pi_{\phi_\rho}(G_b)$ is empty.
 Indeed, by Jacquet--Langlands correspondence \cite{DKV84}, this follows from Theorem~\ref{LLCienifheis} together with the corresponding results for inner forms of general linear groups.
 This yields a contradiction.

-For (3): first, we note $\phi$ is semisimple, since $\LL T$ consists of semisimple elements.
-Since $G_b\cong M_b$, the preimage of $\phi$ under the natural embedding $\Phi(M^*_b)\to \Phi(G^*)$ is parametrized by a set of minimal length representatives of $W_b$.
-So the assertion follows from the compatibility of classical LLC with parabolic inductions Theorem~\ref{LLCienifheis}, noticing that the twisting by $\delta_{P_b^*}^{-1/2}$ appears to neutralize the twisting in the definition of twisted embedding $\LL G_b\cong \LL M_b\to \LL G$ as defined in \cite[\S \Rmnum{9}.7.1]{F-S24}. \end{proof}
+For (3): first, we note $\phi$ is semisimple, since $\LL T^*$ consists of semisimple elements.
+Since $G_b\cong M_b$, the preimage of $\phi$ under the natural embedding

+is parametrized by a set of minimal length representatives of $W_b$.
+The assertion follows from the compatibility of the classical LLC with parabolic induction (Theorem~\ref{LLCienifheis}).
+The factor $\delta_{P_b^*}^{-1/2}$ is included precisely to cancel the modulus-character twist appearing in the twisted $L$-embedding $\LL G^*_b \cong\LL M_b \to\LL G^*$ defined in \cite[\S\Rmnum{9}.7.1]{F-S24}. \end{proof}

 We also need to prove a weaker result for a central extension of $\Res_{K/\bb Q_p}G^*$.
 More generally, we impose the following global setup for future use: